-You will have two Blackboard (learn.bu.edu) sites: a course-wide site and a section-specific site.
+Course materials will primarily be posted on a course-wide Blackboard (learn.bu.edu) site.
 Keep in mind that all sections will have the same homework and project assignments, but the quizzes and exams will be unique for each section.
 The course-wide site will host the shared syllabus, homework, and project documents for all sections.
-Your section site will include lecture notes, quiz documents, and the like.
-Electronic materials will be posted periodically throughout the semester, so check both sites often for updates.
+Lecture notes will be posted either on Blackboard (Farny; Duan) or on Piazza (Lejeune).
+Electronic materials will be posted periodically throughout the semester, so check the site often for updates.